ZenBurrito/Phase-1Project/README.md

 ## Methods

 We condacted descriptive data analysis using a rate of return on investment (ROI) as the primary profitability measures in this analysis.
-ROI simply reflects how much return was made per dollar of investment.

 **Worldwide Return on Investment = (Worldwide Gross – Production Budgets) / Production Budgets**